Impact of PX stock dividend: Huge price drop!

 On February 21, PX declared a 30% stock dividend payable on April 4, with ex-date on March 4.
 A 30% stock dividend effectively increases the total number of shares by 30%.

 Initially, PX has 3 billion shares outstanding.
 Because of the 30% stock dividend, it will now have 3.9 billion shares.
-Consequently, all PX shareholders will receive additional 30% shares for free.
+Consequently, all PX shareholders will receive additional 30% shares.

 Stock dividends do not affect market capitalization